kevinrodbe/library/content/01-recap-intro.md

 127.0.0.1	api.cs-zombies-dev.com
 ```

-On UNIX, /etc/hosts is a system file so you will need root access - or use the `sudo` command if your OS supports it.
+On UNIX, /etc/hosts is a system file so we will need root access - or use the `sudo` command if the OS supports it.

 From Jacob: